sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 ## Step 3:Create a Replication Instance:

 In this task, we are going to create a replication instance in the AWS Database Migration Service (DMS).
-The replication instance will be used to replicate data from an EC2 MySQL database to an Amazon RDS database.
+The replication instance will be used to replicate data from an EC2 MySQL database to an Amazon RDS database.Ensure that the replication instance is in the same VPC as your source and target databases, as well as the appropriate subnets and security groups.

 1. Click on Services and then choose Database Migration Service under the Migration & Transfer.Make sure you are in the N.Virginia region.